rivue/Gamified-Study-Tool/README.md

         (currently all 4 were in BottomBar.vue) --> (BASICALLY MAKE BottomBar.vue SMALLER)

     general:
+        - add ability to see uploaded files in library and maybe even file preview
+        - add ability to add friends to a course + leaderboard as well
         - make a constants file for discord links, twitter / x links, any backend urls, etc...
         - add tips for making a new stepping stone (i.e. make sure it aligns with what you put, etc... )
         - for short answer, 1) make it one word (for now) and most importantly 2) make sure the exact word is in the other side of the card